A Full Evening of Entertainment

-But before talking about specific music requests it is best to first look at the overall schedule of your event.
+But before talking about specific music requests it is best to first look at the itinerary of your event.

 Each celebration is unique however there is a logical sequence to an event and there are certain parts necessary to a successful event.

-The following is an overview of the parts of a wedding where music may be needed.
+The following is an overview of the parts of a wedding and where music may be needed.

 This starts as a simple sketch and expands out in more detail.